Learning Sewing Patterns via Latent Flow Matching of Implicit Fields: Method

 This representation encodes each panel into a compact latent code and models panels with arbitrary shapes and edge counts through a continuous function $f$.
 As a result, it preserves differentiability and enables the learned latent space to be used as a prior for optimization tasks.

 \parag{Learning the Latent Space.} The implicit function $f$ of Eq.~\ref{eq:implicit} requires a latent code $\bz$ for each panel.
 To learn this latent space, we adopt a variational auto-encoding (VAE) strategy.
-As illustrated in Fig.~\ref{fig:pipe}, we use a point transformer~\cite{zhao21b} as the panel encoder and a Multi-layer Perceptron (MLP) as the decoder that implements $f$.
+As illustrated in Fig.~\ref{fig:pipe} (a), we use a point transformer~\cite{zhao21b} as the panel encoder and a Multi-layer Perceptron (MLP) as the decoder that implements $f$.
 For each panel, we randomly sample points along its boundary and use their positions as feature descriptors of the panel geometry.
 The encoder maps these features to a compact latent code $\bz$, which is subsequently used by the decoder $f$ to predict the SDF and UDF values $(d_c, d_p)$ for any query point $\bx$.
 The training objective is

 where $\tilde{d}_c$ and $\tilde{d}_p$ are the ground truth distance values, $\mathcal{L}_{KL}$ is the KL divergence on the latent code, and $\lambda_{KL}$ and $\lambda_{grad}$ are weighting scalars.
 In contrast to~\cite{Li23a}, which learns latent codes through auto-decoding without an encoder, our use of a panel encoder yields a more structured and geometrically coherent latent space.
-This improves modeling accuracy and enhances the performance of pattern estimation task, as demonstrated in our experiments.
+This improves modeling accuracy and the performance of pattern estimation task, as demonstrated in our experiments.

 \parag{Inference.} To extract a triangulated panel mesh and its edge segments from the learned implicit fields, we leverage the gradient of the implicit function $f$.
 Specifically, we follow the meshing procedure of~\cite{Li23a} to obtain the panel mesh.
 Given a latent code $\bz$, we initialize a square mesh over the normalized 2D space and evaluate the SDF values $d_c$ at all mesh vertices.
-Faces whose vertices all have positive $d_c$ are discarded.
-For faces that intersect the zero level set, vertices with positive $d_c$ are projected onto the zero crossing by
+As shown in the inline figure, faces (white triangles) whose vertices all have positive $d_c$ are discarded.
+For faces (orange triangles) that intersect the zero level set (purple line), vertices with positive $d_c$ are projected onto the zero crossing by

 This produces a closed planar mesh $\mathcal{M}$ whose boundary lies precisely on the zero level set of the SDF.
 The boundary loop $\mathcal{C}$ of $\mathcal{M}$ is then extracted by finding non-paired mesh edges and tracing them.